SherlockCodes221B/Daily_Updates/README.md

 Need to get updated - 4/9/2025

 Lot of work on devops. seems interesting as it involves lot of DSA and os implementations.
 Intrigued with tech stack. need to up the game

+Codex relased.
+Seems like it can change the legacy code too.
+Not sure where dev is heading.
+But need to be at the top to keep up and continue this coding passion.
+Its just not about passion anymore i think it has become a necessity to be top because of dev.
+Just a thought thats it